dimofte/eslint-plugin-class/README.md

 - method name should start with lower case (option: "method")
 - class name is required (option: "name-required")

-The following patterns are considered warnings:
+The following patterns are _invalid_:

 ```js
 class foo {